-Writers On Writing / The power of bullet-points and Perfume, with Timothy Daly
+Writers On Writing / / The power of bullet-point plotting with Timothy Daly

 What advice would you give to someone just about to start writing a story, to help them plan their narrative structure well?

-I would give such writers six words: the power of the bullet-point.
-What I call ‘bullet-point plotting’ is one of the most useful ‘trainers’ of structure in storytelling that I’ve ever stumbled across.
+I would give such writers six words: the power of the bullet point.
+What I call ‘bullet point plotting’ is one of the most useful ‘trainers’ of structure in storytelling that I’ve ever stumbled across.
 It works for fiction, theatre, TV and film.
 Basically, without any (initial) recourse to so-called beautiful writing style, you list ‘what happens next in the story’.
-Each concrete and separable moment is given a bullet-point, initially, in chronological order.
+Each concrete and separable moment is given a bullet-point, initially, in chronological order or the order of increasing psychological and emotional significance.
 Doing this forces the writer, to realise, first, how little plot s/he actually has, and second, if that is actually a problem!
 But at the very least, it allows you to think of your writing in terms of the story you are telling.

 Related Newsbites